-Rosenstein, Expecting To Be Fired, Heads To White House For Meeting On Tense Morning
+Rosenstein Remains Deputy Attorney General Following White House Meeting — For Now

 Rosenstein twice denied the report.

-Some news organizations reported that Rosenstein had submitted a verbal resignation to White House officials.
+Some news organizations earlier Monday reported that Rosenstein had submitted a verbal resignation to White House officials.
+He may have talked about it with White House Chief of Staff John Kelly without actually committing to submit the resignation.
 The situation was confused and unclear.

-Trump was not at the White House; he traveled to New York City for the United Nations General Assembly.

 The implications

-The nature of any departure by Rosenstein is important; if he resigns, federal law countenances Trump replacing him on an interim basis with another Senate-confirmed leader.
+The nature of any departure by Rosenstein is important; if he were to resign, federal law countenances Trump replacing him on an interim basis with another Senate-confirmed leader.

 If Rosenstein were to make clear to Trump that he will not step down and that Trump must exert himself in order to terminate him, that makes it more complicated to install another deputy attorney general quickly.